 The next biggest was a royal flush on quarters on a machine with a set of royal flush progressives in a triple hand format.

 The progressive put it at more than $1,046, which was enough to eke it out to second place on this list over my other royal flushes, even if by just a few dollars.

 I hit this at Mohegan Sun in October of 2018, and this machine isn’t there anymore as many of the video poker machines have been replaced in recent years.

 It was my first royal flush at quarters, so it was an exciting accomplishment for me.

-In July of 2021 I managed another royal flush at MGM Springfield, while still playing through free play that time.
+In July of 2021 I managed another single-line royal flush at MGM Springfield, while still playing through free play that time.
 Clubs seem to be my suit at that casino.

 The other tying win for video poker was on a 50 hand game.
 I’ve written about my love of these games, and this win probably solidified it.
 This was at Harrah’s in Atlantic City in September of 2017, where I put $300 in, never hit $0 but came close, built back up and hit this just as I was wrapping up.
 I was aiming for 2,500 tier credits to get the 5,000 tier credit bonus and finish up Diamond, and I did it profitably!

 My first physical casino handpay was won in July of 2021 at MGM Springfield, the same day I got my royal flush.
 This was on Gold Stacks 88 Turtle Kingdom, and I had sat down because the machine had a large mini.
 I played for the mini, won the major, kept playing and got the mini too.

 My first online handpay was in October of 2021, on a $2.25 bet on the Everi game Blue Ribbon.
 You always think those Double symbols won’t line up, but this time they managed to do so!